 Not telling your bank

 Lastly, make sure you tell your bank if you’re travelling.
 If you’re using debit or credit cards provided by them, you could be due for a nasty shock if you forget to.
-Banks will cancel or block cards owned by those on vacation all the time.
-After all, it looks very suspicious if your cards are suddenly being used in a foreign country and.
+Banks will always cancel or block cards owned by those on vacation.
+After all, it looks very suspicious if your cards are suddenly being used in a foreign country.

 There are numerous other ways to save money on travel if you are flexible about where you stay and avoid costly purchases such as airport dining.

-But the tips above can help you address the most significant and baddest habits that could be costing you the most.
+But the tips above can help you address the most significant and bad habits that could cost you the most.